kinopio-club/kinopio-apple/README.md

 # How to build

-- Rename Kinopio.xcconfig.template to Kinopio.xcconfig and update your
+- Copy Kinopio.xcconfig.template and rename to Kinopio.xcconfig, update your
   BundlePrefix, TeamID.